justindiep17/SpotifyStatTracker/README.md

 **NOTE**

 In order for this program to work, a config.py needs to be implemented by the current user.
 All constants from config.py, such as TO_EMAIL and FROM_EMAIL, must be filled in by that user.
-As well, the user must connect themselves to the Spotify API and obtain an OAuth Token.
+As well, the user must connect themselves to the Spotify API.